nekoaimo/neko-ohif-xnat/README.md

 ### Simplified XAPI:

-- The `/viewer` XAPI now only has 3 end points:
+- The `/viewer` XAPI now only has these end points:
   - `GET /viewer/projects/{_projectId}/experiments/{_experimentId}/exists` - returns 200 if JSON metadata exists.
   - `GET /viewer/projects/{_projectId}/experiments/{_experimentId}` - Returns cached JSON metadata or generates it if it doesn't exist.
   - `POST /viewer/generate-all-metadata` - Admin only command to rebuild all JSON metadata on the XNAT.
+  - `POST /viewer/projects/{_projectId}/experiments/{_experimentId}` - Forced rewrite of JSON metadata.
+A backdoor if automation is down for any reason.
 - Missing JSON being generated and cached in the GET means a user with READ only permissions to a session can view a session without the need for admin/owner/member intervention.

 ### Improved Multiframe Support: